-Notwithstanding the above, the dZi bead has come to be commonly accepted as a 'Tibetan' bead, and Tibetans have become the world's experts on these fascinating beads.
+The dZi bead has come to be commonly accepted as a 'Tibetan' bead, and Tibetans have become the world's experts on these fascinating beads.
 Tibetans evaluate the purity of a bead by many criteria, such as good contrast, desirable patterning, symmetrical shape and strong color.